abdullahomran9/-NCA-otcc-effectiveness-evaluation/results/README.md

 - Align security practices with the MITRE ATT&CK for ICS framework
 - Enhance threat modeling and risk assessment for ICS environments

-## Contributing

-Contributions to improve or expand these mappings are welcome.
-Please submit a pull request with your proposed changes.

 ## Acknowledgements